+Are your wedding ceremony and reception taking place at the same venue?
 If so, you may not need wedding transportation.
 Generally speaking, you'll need a way to get from point A to point B if your wedding is taking place in two locations, so if you're booking two different venues you'll definitely need to explore some transportation options.

 What Kind of Wedding Transportation Is Right for You?

 First, you'll want to figure out how many people you want or need to transport.
 This may include the couple, their parents, grandparents, and their attendants.
 If your budget is tight, you may ask the bridal party to drive themselves.
 A classic town car is often less pricey than a chauffeured limousine, and will comfortably seat between three and six people.
-If you don't absolutely need to have transportation for the whole wedding party then perhaps you could opt for something smaller.
+If you don't need to have transportation for the whole wedding party then perhaps you could opt for something smaller.
 If you are shuttling your entire guest list from one place to another, such as offering a shuttle service from the hotel with room blocks to the wedding location, you may even want to go bigger by renting a bus!

 How Long Do You Need the Services For?